Apocalypse Now: Casting

-Steve McQueen was Coppola's first choice to play Willard, but McQueen did not want to leave America for three months and Coppola was unwilling to pay his $3 million fee.
+Steve McQueen was Coppola's first choice to play Willard, but McQueen did not want to leave America for three weeks and Coppola was unwilling to pay his $3 million fee.
 When McQueen dropped out in February 1976, Coppola had to return $5 million of the $21 million he had raised.
 Al Pacino was also offered the role, but he too did not want to be away that long, and was afraid of falling ill in the jungle as he had done in the Dominican Republic during the shooting of The Godfather Part II.
 Jack Nicholson, Robert Redford and James Caan were approached to play either Kurtz or Willard.
-Keith Carradine, Nick Nolte, and Frederic Forrest were also considered for Willard.
+Keith Carradine, Tommy Lee Jones, Nick Nolte, and Frederic Forrest were also considered for Willard.
 In a 2015 The Hollywood Reporter interview, Clint Eastwood revealed that Coppola offered him the role of Willard, but much like McQueen and Pacino, he did not want to be away from America for a long time.
 He also revealed that McQueen tried to convince him to play Willard; McQueen wanted to play Kurtz because he would have to work for only two weeks.
+Coppola offered the lead role of Willard to Robert De Niro, but he declined due to other commitments.

 Coppola also offered the role of Colonel Kurtz to Orson Welles and Lee Marvin, both of whom turned it down.

-Coppola and Roos had been impressed by Martin Sheen's screen test for Michael in The Godfather and he became their top choice to play Willard, but he had already accepted another project.
+Coppola and Roos had been impressed by Martin Sheen's screen test for Michael in The Godfather and he became the second choice to play Willard, but he had already accepted another project.
 Harvey Keitel was cast in the role based on his work in Martin Scorsese's Mean Streets.
 By early 1976, Coppola had persuaded Marlon Brando to play Kurtz, for a fee of $2 million for a month's work on location in September 1976.
-Brando also received 10% of the gross theatrical rental and 10% of the TV sale rights, earning him around $9 million.
+Brando also received 10% of the gross theatrical rental and 10% of the television sale rights, earning him around $9 million.

 Hackman was set to play Wyatt Khanage, who later became Kilgore, played by Robert Duvall.
 Dennis Hopper was cast as a war correspondent and observer of Kurtz; when Coppola heard Hopper talking nonstop on location, he remembered putting "the cameras and the Montagnard shirt on him, and [shooting] the scene where he greets them on the boat".
 James Caan was the first choice to play Colonel Lucas, but Caan wanted too much money for what was considered a minor part, and Harrison Ford was cast instead.

-Prior to departure for principal photography, Coppola took out an advertisement in the trade press declaring Keitel, Duvall and others as the "first choices" for the film.
+Before departing for principal photography, Coppola took out an advertisement in the trade press declaring Keitel, Duvall and others as the "first choices" for the film.
 It also listed other actors who did not appear in the film, including Harry Dean Stanton, Robby Benson and Michael Learned.